 At Rice University, get ready to be part of a close-knit community that values curiosity, creativity, and diversity.
 Rice offers a range of programs across disciplines, including STEM fields, humanities, social sciences, and the arts.

 It is also located in the fourth-largest city in the United States, Houston, giving students access to unparalleled career opportunities and connections.
-Students that do not submit SAT or ACT scores with their application will still be given full consideration to join the 7.7% of applicants that are typically offered admission to Rice University.

 What sets Cornell apart is its unique blend of academic rigor and interdisciplinary collaboration.
 With its Ivy League status and renowned professional schools, Cornell provides a well-rounded education that prepares students to make a difference in the world.